muratk5n/thirdwave/en/README.md

 ---

-Former Joint Chiefs chair [Mike Mullen] calls for talks to end Ukraine war..
-Retired Admiral.. said we have to ‘do everything we possibly can to try to get to the table to resolve this thing.’
+"Former Joint Chiefs chair [Mike Mullen] calls for talks to end Ukraine war..
+Retired Admiral.. said we have to 'do everything we possibly can to try to get to the table to resolve this thing.'"

 [[-]](https://responsiblestatecraft.org/2022/10/10/former-joint-chiefs-chair-calls-for-talks-to-end-ukraine-war/)